 NOTE: Search is different from Find and Replace.
 For information about finding information in a sheet as you're working in it so that you can replace that information with something else, see the Help article Find and Replace Values within a Sheet.

-To find specific Smartsheet items (sheets, reports, Sights, and so on) or to find content within those items (comments or attachments, for example) do the following to narrow your search:
+To find specific Smartsheet items (sheets, reports, dashboards, and so on) or to find content within those items (comments or attachments, for example) do the following to narrow your search:

 - Under Search in, specify where you want to search.

 - Under Filter By, use the checkboxes under Type, Location, and Last Modified.

 Smartsheet will search through your account to find sheet names, row data, attachments or comments, and so on, that match your search terms and filter criteria.
 Search results are grouped by sheet.